abessiari/juphub_hello/README.md

 # Generate config file or use the sample jupyterhub_config.py from this repo
 # jupyterhub --generate-config -f jupyterhub_config.py
-# You need to configure the hub io.
+# You need to configure the hub ip.
 It needs to be public
 c.JupyterHub.hub_ip = 'XXX.XXX.XXX.XXX'

 # GUTHUB OAUTH